-The money borrowed or lent out for a certain period is called the Principle.
+The money borrowed or lent out for a certain period is called the Principal (P).
 This money would be used by the borrower for some time before it is returned.
 For keeping this money for some time the borrower has to pay some extra money to the bank.
-This is known as Interest.
+This is known as Interest (I).

 The amount that is to be repayed back is equal to the sum of the borrowed principle and the interest.
-That is, Amount = Principle + Interest.
+Amount = Principal + Interest i.e. A = P + I

-Interest is generally expressed as percent of the principle for a period of one year.
+Interest is generally expressed as percent of the principal for a period of one year.
 It is written as say 10% per year or per annum or in short as 10% p.a.